trilogy-group/contently-weather-app/README.md

 ## User stories to implement

-- [ ] As a user, I would like to search for the current weather in my area
+- [ x ] As a user, I would like to search for the current weather in my area
-- [ ] As a user, I would like to see the 5-day forecast
+- [ x ] As a user, I would like to see the 5-day forecast
 - [ ] As a user, I would like to share the URL of the weather in my area and see the results
-- [ ] As a user, I would like to toggle between celsius and fahrenheit
+- [ x ] As a user, I would like to toggle between celsius and fahrenheit

+I chose to omit the third user story as it had the most ambiguous of the requirements, so it was easiest to tackle the straightforward ones first.
+When the app loads, it'll fetch the data for New York first, but any city can be searched in the search bar up top.
+I didn't have time to add error handling, so you'll notice an error in the console if you search an invalid city name.

+The current weather and the five-day forecast will be shown for the searched city, and you can switch between farenheit and celsius in the dropdown menu.

+The UI is very basic, but I did use owfont which is a third party library designed for the OpenWeather API, so this library is able to generate the icons based on the ID of the weather returned from the API.

 ## Getting started